top of page

 The three partners in this triangle struggle with love, desire, jealousy, fear of public exposure, and legal battles.
 Once passion for her pastor undermines the moral certainties of her generation, Elizabeth enters uncharted territory.
 Telling the truth may cost her everything.
 Can a woman accustomed to following the lead of men find her own path and define her own truth?

-What early readers are saying about Unruly Human Hearts...
+What readers are reviewers saying about Unruly Human Hearts...

 “In Unruly Human Hearts, Barbara Southard masterfully unravels the poignant story of Elizabeth Tilton, ensnared in a scandalous love triangle of the 1870s.
 Rich with period detail and emotional depth, Southard’s flawless reimagining brings to life a time when a woman’s desires and concerns were considered a fault.
 Elizabeth's journey of resilience and self-discovery amidst societal constraints is both heart-wrenching and inspiring.
 With an eye for historical accuracy and a gift for heartfelt storytelling, Barbara illuminates the struggle of a courageous woman ahead of her time, whose fight for dignity and understanding serves as a stark reminder that the quest for gender equality and freedom remains as an ongoing challenge.”